969 Movement: Initiatives

 The movement is seeking to draft a law that would forbid Buddhist women from marrying non-Buddhist men without the permission of local officials.
-Dhammapiya, a senior monk who helped write the original proposal for the laws, said they were meant to encourage peace between different faiths and to "protect" Buddhist women from being forced to convert to Islam when they married Muslim men.
-Government religious regulatory authorities, while supporting the protection of the Buddhist faith from perceived Islamic threats, reject the legal initiatives of the 969 movement and "prohibited the creation of formal organisations" based on 969 principles.
+Dhammapiya, a senior monk who helped write the original proposal for the law, said it was meant to encourage peace between different faiths and to "protect" Buddhist women from being forced to convert to Islam when they marry Muslim men.
+Government religious regulatory authorities, while supporting the protection of the Buddhist faith from perceived Islamic threats, reject the legal initiatives of the 969 movement and have "prohibited the creation of formal organisations" based on 969 principles.